typesupply/opentype-cookbook/readme.md

 The substitution and positioning rules that we have discussed so far are quite useful, but the real power is in triggering these rules only when certain conditions are met.
 These are known as contextual rules.

-Contextual rules allow you to specify a sequence before and/or a sequence after the target in a substitution or positioning rule.
+Contextual rules allow us to specify a sequence before, a sequence after the target or both in a substitution or positioning rule.
 For example: replace r with r.alt if the r is preceded by wo and followed by ds.
 There are two new parts of this rule type in addition to the parts we defined in the substitution and positioning sections.

 1. Backtrack -- This is the sequence of things that occur before the target in the rule.
 This sequence can be composed of glyphs, classes or a mix of both.
 2. Lookahead -- This is the sequence of glyphs that occur after the target in the rule.
 Like the backtrack, this sequence can be composed of glyphs, classes or a mix of both.

 The backtrack and lookahead are both optional.
-Either can appear (or neither, but we'll cover that later).
+Either, or neither, can appear.
 If a sequence is present, it can contain one or more things.

 In addition to the backtrack and lookahead, a new character is needed in these rules: '.
 This character is used to mark the target of the rule.